sergioafanou/smart-cv/_posts/2021-04-01-that-irs-email-to-your-college-inbox-is-a-scam.md

 ---
-title : That IRS Email to Your College Inbox Is a Scam
+title : "That IRS Email to Your College Inbox Is a Scam"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://twocents.lifehacker.com/that-irs-email-to-your-college-inbox-is-a-scam-1846594549